 Mussel Soup is a delicious seafood dish, perfect as a main course.
-The mussels are cooked in a tasty sauce made with shallot, onion, parsley, dill, bay leaf, dry white wine, and fish stock.
-The result is a dish rich in flavors and aromas, ideal to enjoy with a slice of toasted bread.
+The mussels are cooked in a flavorful sauce made with shallot, onion, parsley, dill, bay leaf, dry white wine and fish fumet.
+The result is a dish rich in flavors and aromas, ideal to enjoy with a toasted bread crostino.
 This soup is very simple to prepare but guarantees great success at the table.

-Carefully scrub the mussels under running water, removing the filaments and discarding any that are already open.
-Then boil them in a saucepan with the white wine, shallot, onion, chopped parsley, bay leaf, and dill over very low heat for 5 minutes.
+Thoroughly scrub the mussels under running water, remove the byssus threads and discard any that are already open, then simmer them in a saucepan with the white wine, the chopped shallot, onion and parsley, the bay leaf and dill over very low heat for 5 minutes.

 The heat will open the mussels: if any remain closed, discard them.

-Remove the mollusk from the opened mussels and discard the hard edge.
+Remove the mollusk from the opened mussels and trim off the tough edge.

-Cut the carrots and celery into strips that are not too thin, then sauté them in a saucepan with the butter over medium heat for a few minutes without letting them color, stirring continuously to prevent sticking to the bottom of the pan.
+Cut the carrots and celery into not-too-thin strips, then sauté them in a saucepan with the butter over medium heat for a few minutes without browning, stirring continuously to prevent them from sticking to the bottom of the pan.

-Strain the mussel cooking liquid and pour it into the saucepan with the vegetables.
+Pass the mussel cooking liquid through a sieve and pour it into the saucepan with the vegetables.

-Reduce the preparation until you obtain about 1 liter of soup.
+Reduce the mixture until you obtain about 1 liter of soup.

-At this point, add the cream (minus a few tablespoons) and bring to a boil over medium heat, stirring continuously.
+At this point add the cream (reserving a few tablespoons) and bring to a boil over medium heat, stirring constantly.

-In a jug, beat the yolk and cream using a whisk.
+In a jug whisk the egg yolk and the cream using a whisk.

 Pan